Turnout

 Identify Common Reasons for Processing Delays

-We understand that waiting for my amended return says adjusted but not completed can be stressful.
-It’s important to know what to expect, especially since my amended return says adjusted but not completed, as several factors can contribute to delays in processing.
+We understand that processing your return can be stressful.
+It’s important to know what to expect, especially since several factors can contribute to delays.

-• Manual Processing: Unlike typical submissions, revised filings are generally handled manually.
+• Unlike typical submissions, revised filings are generally handled manually.
 While this approach ensures accuracy, it can inherently delay the overall timeline, causing frustration for those awaiting refunds, particularly when my amended return says adjusted but not completed.

 The center shows the main topic of processing delays, and each branch represents a specific reason.
 Follow the branches to see how each factor contributes to the overall delays.